 - Automatically match and offset the debits to credits with tolerance rules, and issue chargebacks when the customer has over-deducted.

-By partnering with Smyyth, you can collect 100% of the revenue you are owed; eliminate problem reconciliations and the write-offs necessary to solve them, and be in the best shape when it’s time for an audit.
+By partnering with Smyyth-Carixa, you can collect 100% of the revenue you are owed, eliminate problem reconciliations and write-offs and be in the best shape when it’s time for an audit.
 Clean receivables, accurate billing accounts, and properly matched credits and debits help keep the financial accounts on track for any sized business.

 If you want to learn more about automating your A/R, contact our experts today.